jaredbwasserman/drift/source/classic/README.md

 Right-click and drag up or down to scale a frame.
 Position and scale for each frame are saved.

 This is the classic version of the addon.
-The retail version is [Drift (Retail)](https://www.curseforge.com/wow/addons/drift).
+The retail version is [Drift](https://www.curseforge.com/wow/addons/drift).

 ## Demo Video
 [![IMAGE ALT TEXT HERE](http://img.youtube.com/vi/R8d-QYxyN7Y/maxresdefault.jpg)](https://youtu.be/R8d-QYxyN7Y)